7asim/Crime-Detection-Using-CNN-LSTM/README.md

 # Crime-Detection-Using-CNN-LSTM

-To write a post for GitHub regarding the crime detection model using the UCF Crime Dataset, you can follow a structured approach that covers various aspects of the project.
-Here's a template you can use:

----

-## Crime Detection using CNN and LSTM

 **Introduction**
 In this project, we developed a crime detection system using Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks.
 We trained our model on the UCF Crime Dataset, which contains videos of various criminal activities captured in different environments.